projectcalico/calico/networking/change-block-size.md

 #### Step 7: Delete pods from the temporary IP pool.

 Next, we delete all of the existing pods from the old IP pool.
-(In our example, coredns is our only pod; for multiple pods you would trigger a deletion for all pods in the cluster.)
+(In our example, **coredns** is our only pod; for multiple pods you would trigger a deletion for all pods in the cluster.)

 ```
 kubectl delete pod -n kube-system coredns-6f4fd4bdf-8q7zp
 ```
-You can restart all pods with just one command.
-WARNING!
-This is disturbtive and may take several minutes depending on the number of pods deployed.
+Restart all pods with just one command.
+<**WARNING!** This is disruptive and may take several minutes depending on the number of pods deployed.
+{: .alert .alert-danger}

 ```
 kubectl delete pod -A --all